arvinemadi/Distributed-System-Design/README.md

-## Examples of distributed system designs
+## Examples of distributed system design solution

 ### Ride sharing App
+Additional note:
+- the map could be created with a tree.
+This will be needed to make the size of each cell of area adaptive.
+- Two type of persistent connections: 1- long polling 2- web sockets